 Shabu Shabu is a hot pot (nabe) dish that originated in Osaka in the 20th century, encompassing a twist on old Chinese hot pot recipes.
-It’s a great winter sharing dish that differs from traditional hot pots as each ingredient is dipped and cooked in the pot individually, similar to European fondu cuisine.
-Shabu Shabu translates as ‘swish swish’ and comes from the swishing sound that the ingredients make when dipped into the pot.
+It’s a perfect winter sharing dish that differs from traditional hot pots as each ingredient is individually dipped and cooked in the pot, similar to European fondu cuisine.
+Shabu Shabu translates as ‘swish swish’, taken from the swishing sound that the ingredients make when dipped into the simmering pot.
 The broth is made from hot water and kombu seaweed.
-Ingredients dipped include meat (usually beef but can be other meats or fish), tofu, and vegetables.
-Cooked items are then dipped in soy, ponzu, or sesame sauce.
-Meals can also be served with a side of noodles, steamed rice, or grated daikon.
+Additional ingredients can include meat (usually beef), fish, tofu, or vegetables.
+Once cooked, items are then dipped in soy, ponzu, or sesame sauce.
+Meals are sometimes served with a side of noodles, steamed rice, or grated daikon.

-Translating as ‘hot tofu,’ this popular winter dish originated in Kyoto among Buddhist monks as a way of maximizing protein to keep warm for long periods during cold temperatures.
-It has endured and is served in many Kansai restaurants today.
+Translating as ‘hot tofu’, this popular and comforting winter dish originated in Kyoto among Buddhist monks as a method of maximizing protein to keep warm for long periods in cold climates.
+It has endured and is served in many Kansai restaurants to this day.
 Tofu pieces are boiled in a dashi broth and then enjoyed with a condiment such as soy or citrus ponzu sauce.
-Occasionally to mix things up, additional ingredients are added to the broth, such as vegetables or grated wasabi.
+Occasionally to mix things up, additional ingredients are added to the broth, for example vegetables or grated wasabi.

-A western-influenced Japanese dish that is a twist on a stew, Nikujaga (which translates as ‘meat and potatoes’), came about when locals adapted British Royal Navy stew dishes in the 19th century.
-It is a winter classic consisting of meat, potatoes, and vegetables cooked in a broth of hot water, sake, dashi, and soy sauce and are typically served with a side of boiled white rice or miso soup.
-The Kansai variety is usually made with beef, whereas it’s made with pork in the eastern Kanto region.
+A western-influenced Japanese dish that is a twist on a stew, Nikujaga (which translates as ‘meat and potatoes’) came about when locals adapted British Royal Navy stew dishes in the 19th century.
+It is a winter classic consisting of meat, potatoes, and vegetables cooked in a broth of hot water, sake, dashi, and soy sauce.
+This is typically served with a side of boiled rice or miso soup.
+The Kansai variety usually involves beef, whereas the eastern Kanto region typically opts for pork.

-The Wakayama Ramen served in the prefecture’s Ide Shoten restaurant is a bona fide regional specialty that draws in tourists from all over the world.
-Ramen is one of the most well-known Japanese dishes that consists of noodles served in a thick broth.
+The Wakayama Ramen served in the prefecture’s Ide Shoten restaurant is a bona fide regional speciality that draws in tourists from all over the world.
+Ramen is one of the most celebrated Japanese dishes that consists of noodles served in a thick broth.
 The Wakayama variety is chewy noodles bathing in a rich broth of pork bone and soy sauce.
-The legendary Ide Shoten variety is served with an optional topping of hard-boiled eggs and mackerel sushi.
+The legendary Ide Shoten variety comes with the optional extra topping of hard-boiled eggs and mackerel sushi.

 Photo by Joi Ito from Inbamura, Japan (Flickr.com – image description page) [CC BY 2.0 ], via Wikimedia Commons